salesforce.com (NYSE:CRM) Price Target Raised to $300.00

-salesforce.com (NYSE:CRM) had its price objective raised by Wolfe Research from $290.00 to $300.00 in a research report sent to investors on Thursday morning, Price Targets.com reports.
-They currently have an outperform rating on the CRM provider’s stock.
+salesforce.com (NYSE:CRM) had its price target increased by Monness Crespi & Hardt from $290.00 to $300.00 in a research note released on Thursday, Analyst Price Targets reports.
+They currently have a buy rating on the CRM provider’s stock.

-Other equities analysts have also recently issued research reports about the stock.
-Roth Capital upped their target price on shares of salesforce.com from $200.00 to $242.00 and gave the company a neutral rating in a research note on Thursday.
-Canaccord Genuity increased their price objective on shares of salesforce.com from $200.00 to $270.00 and gave the company a buy rating in a research report on Thursday.
-Truist lifted their target price on shares of salesforce.com from $287.00 to $300.00 and gave the stock a buy rating in a research report on Thursday.
-Evercore ISI increased their price target on salesforce.com from $290.00 to $300.00 and gave the company an outperform rating in a report on Wednesday, June 30th.
-Finally, Royal Bank of Canada restated a buy rating and issued a $290.00 price target on shares of salesforce.com in a research note on Thursday, June 3rd.
-One research analyst has rated the stock with a sell rating, eight have issued a hold rating, thirty-one have assigned a buy rating and two have issued a strong buy rating to the company’s stock.
-The stock presently has an average rating of Buy and an average target price of $298.92.
+A number of other equities analysts also recently issued reports on the company.
+Morgan Stanley upped their price target on salesforce.com from $270.00 to $285.00 and gave the company an overweight rating in a report on Tuesday, May 25th.
+They noted that the move was a valuation call.
+William Blair reaffirmed a buy rating on shares of salesforce.com in a research report on Thursday.
+Cowen reissued a buy rating and issued a C$290.00 price target on shares of salesforce.com in a research report on Monday, August 23rd.
+Jefferies Financial Group initiated coverage on shares of salesforce.com in a research note on Monday, August 23rd.
+They issued a buy rating and a $300.00 price objective for the company.
+Finally, Credit Suisse Group lifted their target price on salesforce.com from $260.00 to $290.00 and gave the stock an outperform rating in a research report on Thursday.
+One analyst has rated the stock with a sell rating, eight have assigned a hold rating, thirty-one have assigned a buy rating and two have given a strong buy rating to the stock.
+The company presently has a consensus rating of Buy and an average target price of $298.92.

 salesforce.com, inc. engages in the design and development of cloud-based enterprise software for customer relationship management.
 Its solutions include sales force automation, customer service and support, marketing automation, digital commerce, community management, collaboration, industry-specific solutions, and salesforce platform.